Topher Grace Looks Back on the Time He Dated Ivanka Trump

 In 2006, People reported the two were spotted getting cozy at Ivanka's 25th birthday bash in Las Vegas.
 The magazine wrote the duo "danced and cuddled on the VIP bed and even shared a quick kiss during the party."
 However, Ivanka's rep did not return People's request for comment at the time, and Topher' rep refused to comment on his personal life.

-Today, both people are happily married to other people.
+Today, both famous figures are happily married to other people.
 Topher wed Ashley Hinshaw in 2016 and Ivanka married Jared Kushner in 2009.

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM